 These figures are even higher among mobile internet users.
 89% of Americans go online at least daily, and 31% are online almost constantly.
-As a marketer, it’s important to take advantage of this with an online advertising presence, by building a brand, providing a great customer experience that also brings more potential customers and more, with a digital strategy.
+As a marketer, it’s important to take advantage of the digital world with an online advertising presence, by building a brand, providing a great customer experience that also brings more potential customers and more, with a digital strategy.

 What is digital marketing?

-Digital marketing is the promotion of brands to connect with potential customers using the internet and other forms of digital communication.
-This includes not only email, social media, and web-based advertising, but also text and multimedia messages.
+Digital marketing, also called online marketing, is the promotion of brands to connect with potential customers using the internet and other forms of digital communication.
+This includes not only email, social media, and web-based advertising, but also text and multimedia messages as a marketing channel.

 Essentially, if a marketing campaign involves digital communication, it's digital marketing.

 Inbound marketing versus digital marketing

 Digital marketing and inbound marketing are easily confused, and for good reason.
 Digital marketing uses many of the same tools as inbound marketing—email and online content, to name a few.
 Both exist to capture the attention of prospects through the buyer’s journey and turn them into customers.
 But the 2 approaches take different views of the relationship between the tool and the goal.

 On the other hand, inbound marketing is a holistic concept.
 It considers the goal first, then looks at the available tools to determine which will effectively reach target customers, and then at which stage of the sales funnel that should happen.
 As an example, say you want to boost website traffic to generate more prospects and leads.
 You can focus on search engine optimization when developing your content marketing strategy, resulting in more optimized content, including blogs, landing pages, and more.